 before marketing, filmmakers for the most part did not seem to have major problems with censorship until August 2007, when a sex scandal broke out in Kannywood.
 A privately made phone video of sexual activity between the actress known as Maryam “Hiyana” and a non-film industry lover Usman Bobo was leaked and became one of the most popular downloads in Kano.
 Alarmed by what some were calling the “first Hausa blue film,” although the clip was a private affair and had nothing to do with other Hausa filmmakers, critics called for serious measures to be taken.
 A new executive secretary Abubakar Rabo Abdulkarim (his position soon

 inflated to the title of director general) was appointed by Governor Shekarau to head the Kano State Censor’s Board.
 He required each film practitioner to register individually with the board, an action he defended as being provided for in the original censorship law.
 Not long after Rabo was appointed, actor and musician Adam Zango was arrested and sentenced to three months in prison for releasing his music video album Bahaushiya without passing it through the Kano State Censor’s Board.
 He was the first in a series of Hausa filmmakers to spend time in prison.
 Former Kano state gubernatorial candidate and Kannywood director Hamisu Lamido Iyan-Tama was arrested in May 2008 on his return to Kano from Abuja’s Zuma Film Festival where his film Tsintsiya, an inter-ethnic/religious romance made to promote peace, had won best social issue film.
 He was accused of releasing the film in Kano without censorship board approval.
 Although Iyan-Tama served three months in prison, all charges were recently dropped against the filmmaker and his record cleared.
-Popular comedians dan Ibro and Lawal Kaura also spent two months in prison after a hasty trial without a lawyer.
+Popular comedians dan Ibro and Lawal Kaura [both of whom are now late, see my memories of both Rabilu Musa and Lawal Kaura] also spent two months in prison after a hasty trial without a lawyer.
 Lawal Kaura claims that although they had insisted on their innocence, court workers advised them to plead guilty of having a production company not registered with the

 censorship board so that the judge “would have mercy” on them.
 These were only the most popular names.
 Others who made their livelihoods from the film industry, from editors to singers to marketers, spent the night in jail, paid large fines, and/or had their equipment seized by enforcers attached to the censorship board.